HsecCx/workshop1/lab1_setup/index.md

     ![Install Checkmarx Plugin](./assets/images/vscode_extensions.png "Checkmarx VX Code Plugin")

     {: .note }
-    Ensure you select the Plugin entitled "Checkmarx," not Checkmarx SAST x.x
+    Ensure you select the Plugin entitled "Checkmarx One" not Checkmarx SAST x.x

 4. The Checkmarx extension is installed and the Checkmarx icon appears in the left-side navigation panel